TeoEnKi/PGGE-A2-Main/Assets/ReadMe_ToDo.txt

 	may addon. when the bullet is set to active, put it at the back of the list

-2. Make the code that handles the fire bullet input cleaner
+2. Make the code (in the Player scipt) that handles the fire bullet input cleaner

 3.